 You know there are people who would be interested in your services if they knew about you.
 How do you juggle all of these competing demands, while still working?

 Busy nurse entrepreneurs are not always effective entrepreneurs

 We like to think of ourselves as nurse entrepreneurs as being endlessly capable.
 We know we can multitask.
 Watch any nurse walk down a hall with 4 tasks running through his or her head.
 But there is a limit.
 We aren’t superwomen.
 We are distracted, tired, or stressed.

 We cope with our stress by not taking care of ourselves the way we know we should.
 No one needs to talk to a busy nurse entrepreneur about the harmful effects of obesity or smoking.
 We get it.
 At the same time, we know nurses who weigh more than they should, don’t work out and don’t know how to manage their stress.

 If this is all sounding familiar, consider the answers.
 How do you get more done for your business, your entrepreneurial dream, without having to learn brand new skills, stay up all night, or quit your job?

 I have faced all of these challenges and decided that as capable as I thought I was, I was not ready to take on the task of learning how to set up a website.
-My first outsourced assistant is my son.
-A computer science major with a masters degree from MIT, he is delighted to help me with websites.
-A side benefit is that we talk often and have a closer relationship as a result, even with him living in India.
+My first outsourced assistant was my son.
+A computer science major with a masters degree from MIT, he was delighted to help me with websites.
+A side benefit is that we talked often and have a closer relationship as a result, even with him living in India.